mixedconnections/pst/README.md

 # <font size =5 color=green>**pst**</font>

-**pst** is a command-line utility that creates visual trees of your running processes.
-Works best on Unix-like systems.
+**pst** is a command-line utility that creates visual trees of your running processes on Unix-like systems.

 **pst** is a light-weight version of [pstree](https://en.wikipedia.org/wiki/Pstree), written in Python.